heatht13/equity-options-trading-bot/README.md

 ## Immediate To Do

 * Remove aiohttp from inter-process IO.
 Use async unix sockets instead.
 Keep aiohttp for order entry and if needed MD too
+  * Have implemented sockets classes.
+Integrated in decision engine, need to integrate in data provider and order router classes
 * Need to get api keys from webull
 * Decide whether to build book inside signal generator or in its own process.
   * If in its own process, seperate md from signal generator and stream it to both signal generator and book